JBerthelier/ParasiTE/README.md

 3) Transcriptomes obtained with Stringtie2 'merged'
 you must use `-P SM`

-4) Custom transcriptome obatined by stringtie2 Merge option `-P SA` or by yourself
+4) Transcriptome obtained by stringtie2 Merge option `-P SA`

 5) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`

-Be careful in this format tu exon_number order is different than for Stringtie output In this case exon number are according to the transcript strand.
+Be careful in this format the exon numbering is different than for Stringtie2 transcripts.
+In this case exon numbering are related to the transcript sens, please see example below:

 ![](https://github.com/JBerthelier/ParasiTE/blob/master/Help_numbering.png)

+For this type of custom transcriptome

 |seqname|source|feature   |start |end  |score|strand|frame|attribute                                                  |
 |------:|-----:|---------:|-----:|----:|----:|-----:|----:|----------------------------------------------------------:|